bevy-cheatbook/bevy-cheatbook/src/programming/app-builder.md

 ---

-To enter the Bevy runtime, you need to configure an [`App`][bevy::App].
+To enter the Bevy runtime, you need to configure an [`App`].
 The app is how you define the structure of all the things that make up your project:
 [plugins][cb::plugin], [systems][cb::system] (and their configuration/metadata:
 [run conditions][cb::rc], [ordering][cb::system-order], [sets][cb::systemset]),
 [event][cb::event] types, [states][cb::state], [schedules][cb::schedule]…

-You typically create your [`App`][bevy::App] in your project's `main` function.
+You typically create your [`App`] in your project's `main` function.
 However, you don't have to add everything from there.
 If you want to add things to your app from multiple places (like other Rust files or crates), use [plugins][cb::plugin].
 As your project grows, you will need to do that to keep everything organized.